Optimizing LLVM IR

 Understanding Each Pass

-mem2reg: The Essential Pass
+mem2reg: The Key Pass

 mem2reg converts stack-allocated variables to SSA registers.
 This is critical because our codegen creates allocas for every variable, but registers are much faster than memory.